dev-xiligroup/framework7/webapp-t7p4wp/README.md

 ### installation

-install the folder in a (local) server modify the URI of the WP website to keep json
+- install the folder in a (local) server
+- modify the URI of the WP website to keep json (verify that the apache server is ready to deliver json for IP client - .htaccess)

 ### Pending issues